 POA Like Elvis or the Beatles, the MGB’s popularity seems to be eternal.
 And with good reason: by combining handsome roadster and GT bodywork with rugged BMC underpinnings, the ‘B is still more than capable of offering easy, trouble-free classic motoring today.
 In the decades following its 1962 launch, increasingly sophisticated competition made the ‘B look a little old hat.
 However, that is in its favour; with simple mechanicals, and unrivalled parts availability, there’s no reason why you can’t drive one all year round.
 Many owners already do.
 Supplied new by Cleveland Garages in Jersey and registered on the 27th May 1966, this MGB Roadster was fully restored in the early 1990’s when a reconditioned five bearing crank 18GB engine was fitted, and shortly after an all synchro gearbox was fitted, it has had subsequent upgrades and work carried out by noted MG restorer Bill Painter, sadly our friend Bill who originally restored the car and later owned it, passed away this year, and we are selling the car on behalf of his widow.
 There is a very detailed photographic record in the history file included with the car which had been suitably improved by Bill during the course of the resto

 POA Supplied new in Jersey in Jersey in 1975, this VW Bay Window camper has been subject to a complete restoration by Le Riche, and has been part of our hire fleet for the last five years.Prior to our acquisition and restoration the Camper had been upgraded with a hand built interior with the benefit of a large double bed, and fitted gas cooker, making it ideal for weekends by the beach.
 To date a total in excess of £25000 has been spent on the restoration and maintenance costs Introduced in 1967 to replace the ‘Split Screen’ , the ‘Bay Window’ continued in production in Germany until 1979, changes in the model are expressed as Early, Crossover and Late Bays.
 Our model first registered in 1975 is typical of the ‘Late Bay’ model.
 Registered in Jersey from new, this Camper with an extending rood has been fully restored, in the correct colours of white over blue, complimented by the contemporary blue/ grey interior, with light wood units This beautifully kept vehicle is provided with a detailed service history White over blue, with a contemporary fabric interior, two berth with folding roof.
-The interior has been custom built to a high standard, and is fitted with a gas cooker, with g
+Restored by ourselves and in excellent condition both paint and body wise.
+Underside is in exc

 POA Like Elvis or the Beatles, the MGB’s popularity seems to be eternal.
 And with good reason: by combining handsome roadster and GT bodywork with rugged BMC underpinnings, the ‘B is still more than capable of offering easy, trouble-free classic motoring today.
 In the decades following its 1962 launch, increasingly sophisticated competition made the ‘B look a little old hat.
 However, that is in its favour; with simple mechanicals, and unrivalled parts availability, there’s no reason why you can’t drive one all year round.
 Many owners already do.
 Supplied new by Cleveland Garages in Jersey and registered on the 30th March 1973, this low mileage MGB Roadster has only cover 71001 miles in the hands of the previous owners, the previous owner owning the car for the last 27 years.
-The car is in overall good condition, although there is some micro blistering to the paintwork, which over wise is in very good condition.
+The car is in overall good condition, both structurally and mechanically however there is some micro blistering to the paintwork.
 Mechanically the car received a full service some 700 miles ago including servicing the brakes and changing the brake fluid.
 In addition an electric windscreen washer has been fitted.
-In very good condition as resprayed some years ago in Regency red metallic, originally old
+The car is currently located at our store in Dorset.
+In very good condition as resprayed some years

 POA The 107 series were the last of the hand built Mercedes from Stuttgart, renowned for their durability and strength, they have become increasingly sought after in recent years, with low mileage examples well cared for examples fetching in excess of £40K.
 Launched in 1971, the Mercedes 107 series immediately became a best seller in European and US markets, with a design reminiscent in some respects of the earlier Pagoda SL.
 A range of models was offered during the 18 year life of the 107, with the new 5 litre being launched in 1980, which was enhanced over the next 5 years culminating in the last year of manufacture of 1989, being the 5.6 litre 560 SL for sale here.
 The 560 SL carried a big, 5.6-liter V-8 under its long bonnet.
 The single-overhead-cam, fuel-injected engine produced 227 horsepower at 5,200 rpm and 287 foot-pounds of torque at 3,500 rpm.
 Power was directed to the rear wheels by a four-speed automatic transmission.
 The 560 SL could accelerate from 0 to 60 mph in approximately 8 seconds, which was reasonably quick in its day.
 It had a top speed of about 140 mph.
 The SL employed disc brakes with ABS at all four corners, which was not yet common in the late 1980s.
 The